(310) 818-7876 Mon-Fri 9am-5pm PST

 WHAT DOES GYNECOMASTIA SURGERY INVOLVE?

-Gynecomastia surgery can be performed using a general anesthetic or a combination of regular pain relief and sedation.
+Male breast reduction surgery can be performed using a general anesthesia local anesthesia, or a combination of regular pain relief and sedation.

 RISKS ASSOCIATED WITH GYNECOMASTIA SURGERY?

-As with all cosmetic surgeries, there is some degree of risk associated with gynecomastia treatment.
-Common gynecomastia surgery risks include:
+As with all cosmetic surgeries, there is some degree of risks involved with gynecomastia treatment.
+In severe cases, common male breast reduction surgery risks include:

 – Reactions to the material used in the surgery, such as glues and dressings